AcademySoftwareFoundation/openexr/website/SceneLinear.rst

 compute what light would have been captured by the camera.
-This task is much easier if the photographed background is a scene-referred image, and the software that generates the character also stores a scene-referred image as seen by the 'virtual camera' in the software.
+This task is much easier if the photographed background is a scene-referred image, and the software that generates the character also stores a scene-referred image as seen by the "virtual camera" in the software.
 If both the photograph of the background and the computer generated image are display-referred, with some artistic look applied, it will be much harder to produce a convincing composite image.
 OpenEXR images are widely used for motion picture visual effects